History of São Paulo: Pre-Colonial period

 On the other hand, archaeological and historiographical data from the 17th and 18th centuries have shown that the Guaianá were numerous in the village of São Paulo at that time, as they were captured by the bandeirantes expeditions to serve as slaves in the plantations.
 The term "Guaianá", however, does not necessarily describe a specific people, but several non-Guaraní populations, and is not a term used by the Indians themselves.
 According to the accounts left by the Jesuits in the 16th century, the so-called Piratininga plateau was inhabited predominantly by Tupi groups upon the arrival of the Europeans, with the Tupiniquins often being mentioned.

 Colonial period

 Precedents

 In 1532, Martim Afonso de Sousa founded the first Brazilian village of São Vicente on the coast of São Paulo.
 There, the first conflict between Europeans in South America took place, the Iguape War.
 Donatário of the Captaincy of São Vicente, Martim Afonso encouraged the occupation of the region, and other villages were created on the coast (Itanhaém, 1532; Santos, 1546).
 A few years later, after overcoming the barrier represented by the Serra do Mar, the Portuguese colonizers advanced through the Paulistan plateau, establishing new settlements.
 In 1553, João Ramalho, who had lived on the plateau since before the creation of São Vicente, founded the village of Santo André da Borda do Campo, located on the way to the sea (today in the metropolitan region of São Paulo).
-João Ramalho was married to Bartira, an Indian who was the daughter of Tibiriçá, the Tupiniquim cacique; João Ramalho was, therefore, able to act as an intermediary of the Portuguese interests with the Indians.
+João Ramalho was married to Bartira, an Indian who was the daughter of Tibiriçá, the Tupiniquim cacique.